Caroline Haslett School’s Governing Board

 I am appreciative of my involvement in School Governance and I see it as one of the most important volunteering roles in education and serving our community, whilst still learning something new along the way.

 My name is Anthony Jenner and I am a Parent Governor, appointed in November 2016.
 I have lived in Shenley Brook since 2008 with my wife and two children.
-My eldest started in Foundation at Caroline Haslett in September 2016.
+My have two children who attend the school.

 My background is in Forestry, Land Management and Grounds Maintenance, with a very keen interest in sports both playing and spectating.
 I joined the Governing Board to actively participate in my local community and I am keen to help the children and school develop environmentally and within sport.
 I am the Sports Governor and sit on the Resources and Personnel Committee.